Find a Childcare Job

 For the college student seeking a summer childcare job or a break from school to pay for tuition, your commitment to education will attract families who value education, and any family that is willing to pay a chilcare worker a good salary is apt to be interested in education.
 Parents expect students to be open to their ideas and aspirations for their children, which can make a student an ideal candidate for a summer childcare job.
 But just being in college does not make a childcare professional.
 You still need documented experience with children and their families to get the job you want.

 Someone awhile ago published an article entitled "The Myth of the Male Nanny."
 There's some truth in this.
 The occasional parent inquiring about the availability of male childcare professionals can sound wistful, curious, or gutsy, looking for a challenge.
 This beast is not entirely mythical, but close to it, just as men who teach nursery school are a rarity, but a reality.

-If you are a male seeking work in childcare, you won't have much male competition.
+If you are a male seeking a childcare job, you won't have much male competition.
 On the other hand, it is mostly mothers who'll interview, a rare few of whom will identify with you.
 Worse yet, husbands seem to present obstacles, both direct and indirect.
 Ask agencies up front to tell you the odds of their placing you.
 And disregard advice not to register with more than one.

 It's a Career

 Being a childcare professional isn't just a job, it's potentially a career, a job for a lifetime of teaching and caring for children and their families.
 It should not be taken lightly, as a glamour trip or just a way to make money or kill time.
 If you take it seriously, if you plan and you use common sense in interviewing, you can build yourself a lifetime of giving -- and receiving.

 Click here for Find a Childcare Job - Part 2